 Single Payment Immediate

 Give the insurance company a single payment, then begin receiving payouts, which will be on the next payment date.
 Note that this could be as long as 1 year for the first payment, if the contract specifies yearly payments.
-This would be suitable for a individual with a lump sum of money who is going to retire shortly.
+This would be suitable for a soon-to-retire individual with a lump sum of money.

 Single Payment Deferred

 Same as above, but the payout is deferred, allowing the money to build over the years.
-Many lottery winners use this method, and sometimes professional athletes receive such a annuity paid for by the employer as a form of future compensation.
+Many lotteries use this method to pay winners, and sometimes professional athletes receive such a annuity paid for by the employer as a form of future compensation.

 Periodic Payment Deferred Annuity